 Wednesday, March 29, 2023

-Cartoon of someone at computer
+Cartoon of me at my computer looking confused

 The PARA system is a simple but powerful way to organize your digital life.
 Developed by Tiago Forte, it stands for Projects, Areas, Resources, and Archives.
 Each of these categories represents a different aspect of your digital life and can be used to help you manage everything from work projects to personal hobbies.